opendatakosovo/border-wait/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 * [Ubuntu 14.04 LTS](https://www.ubuntu.com/)
 * [Scrapy](http://scrapy.readthedocs.io/en/latest/) - The python web crawling framework.